 Propane Deep Fryers: Most outdoor fryers use propane in tanks as a fuel source because it delivers more BTUs of heat than an electrical outlet, allowing faster cooking of large quantities of food.
 Propane also lets you cook anywhere because it’s portable.
 Propane models can be big or small, feature round pots or shallower square pans and have one or more cooking baskets and burners.
 Some even have hinged lids and side tables like BBQ grills.

 Electric Deep Fryers: The preferred choice for those preferring to deep fry indoors, electric fryers use internal heating elements to heat the oil.
 Unless they’re full-sized commercial units, electric fryers can’t match the heat output of propane models, but are easier and safer to use thanks to their smaller size and lack of open flame.
 Although made primarily for indoor use, electric deep fryers can be used outdoors if they’re kept dry.

 How Much Do Outdoor Deep Fryers Cost?

 Like many things, the cost of outdoor deep fryers depends on size and features.
-Small, simple electric models like this one from Hamilton Beach are the cheapest, generally from $20 to $50.
+Small, simple electric models like this one from Presto are the cheapest, generally from $20 to $50.
+Though, these smaller models are typically reserved for indoor use.
 Medium-sized propane models can cook more food (up to about five lbs. at once) and cost $60 to $100.
 High-capacity, commercial-grade fryers run from $200 to $400 or more, depending on features.